Third-Party Sexual Harassment Policy

 POLICY & PROCEDURES:

-OPL strives to maintain a work environment free of sexual harassment for employees because sexual harassment is a very serious matter having far-reaching effects on the lives and careers of individuals.
-Any employee who is being harassed, or witnesses another employee being the victim of harassment, shall immediately report it.
+Sexual harassment is a very serious matter that has far reaching effects on individuals’ lives and careers.
+For this reason, OPL strives to maintain a work environment free of employee sexual harassment.
+Any employee who is being harassed, or witnesses another employee being harassed, shall immediately report it.

 Employee